 The majority of the connection problems can be easily eliminated with a few maintenance task.
 Some of the factors that directly affect your internet net connection are modem speed, line quality, windows cache, security software and the quality of your internet service provider.
 The tips below will help you to tweak your system to get the best that your broadband has to offer.

 Special Note: One of the major causes of slowdown on the net is spyware.
 So, before you begin tweaking your setting.
 Make sure that your computer is free of spyware and other nasty.
 There are tons of good anti-spyware programs out there like Microsoft Security Essentials.
 Errors also play big part in your internet and performance slow down.
-To Speed Up Your PC and Find Errors that cause a slow internet connection, click here!
+Learn how to make your PC faster and Find Errors that cause a slow internet connection.

 You can check your internet connection by hovering your mouse pointer over the internet connection icon in the bottom right hand corner of your screen.
 A pop up window will display your internet connection.
 You can also click the icon to launch the Properties window.
 Also you can test your internet speed at speedtest.net